+IEEE 802.11a

-- IEEE 802.11a Because this standard works exclusively in the seldom used 5-GHz range, it offers the opportunity to transmit data relatively free of interference from external influences.
-WLAN adapters that support 802.11a are much less common that devices that work in accordance with the 802.11b/g standard. - With a maximum throughput rate of 11 Mbit/s, this is the oldest standard for radio networks.
+Because this standard works exclusively in the seldom used 5-GHz range, it offers the opportunity to transmit data relatively free of interference from external influences.
+WLAN adapters that support 802.11a are much less common that devices that work in accordance with the 802.11b/g standard.

+IEEE 802.11b

+With a maximum throughput rate of 11 Mbit/s, this is the oldest standard for radio networks.
 Older WLAN adapters of the first generation can communicate with the FRITZ!Box using 802.11b.
-However, if the WLAN adapter supports newer standards such as 802.11g, the latest standard should be used. - This is currently the most common WLAN standard.
-It communicates with a maximum of 54 Mbit/s gross in the 2.4-GHz frequency range (ISM) and guarantees broad compatibility with many WLAN devices.
+However, if the WLAN adapter supports newer standards such as 802.11g, the latest standard should be used.